 One of the co-founders of downtown Denver fitness studio Worth The Fight lost a significant amount of weight ten years ago, and kept it off, through a diet and exercise regimen based on the steps laid out in this post and the two subsequent posts.
 She is an anomaly – the vast majority of people who lose weight gain it back.
 WTF realized they could help tens of thousands of people who are struggling with their weight if they published these steps.
 That’s how these steps were born.
 The dramatic transformation she experienced is what inspired the opening of WTF Boxing & Fitness Studio, which offers boxing fitness, HIIT, and bootcamp classes.
 They want to bring to others the transformation she experienced.
 Let’s get into some important background information first.⬇️

-If you’re ready to take a small step toward losing weight or getting fit, sign up here to receive the best promotions on founding memberships from WTF Boxing so you can learn the steps to long-term weight loss in Denver directly from WTF’s founder who’s been through it herself!
+If you’re ready to take a small step toward losing weight or getting fit, sign up here to receive the best promotions on fitness memberships from WTF Boxing so you can learn the steps to long-term weight loss in Denver directly from WTF’s founder who’s been through it herself!

 🔸Quick fixes for weight loss don’t work long term.